passionlim/intensive/Script_Industry.md

 As the artificial intelligence technology has wildly spread over our lives these days, we can experience convenient IT services like a secretary service to maintain our schedules and music recommendation function to match our music preferences.
 However there are some challenges against AI technology.

-First of all, people think that AI technology will take their jobs using its automatic ability.
+First of all, people think that AI will take their jobs using its automatic ability.
 For example, let's think about automatic driving cars.
 If they come into our lives, we don't need taxi dirvers and bus drivers anymore in our future.
-However as there was ludite movement in the 19 centry after the first industry revolution, the concern would not be serious.
+However as the Luddite movement after first industry revolution failed because of misunderstanding of technology devleopment, the concern would be unnecessary.

-Secondly, the AI technology needs huge amount of data to learn people's life pattern.
-So representitive companies researching AI technology have collected a lot of private data without people's recognition.
-So some people have concerns about misuse of their private data.
+Secondly, AI needs a huge amount of data to learn people's life pattern.
+So representitive companies researching AI have collected a lot of personal data without people's recognition.
+So some people have concerns about misuse of the data.

 In conclusion, all technolgies have advantages and disadvantages.
-However we don't need to seriously worry about the disadvantages.
+However we don't need to seriously worry about disadvantages.
 That's because human beings always step forward againt threats toward them.

 ## Tell me about a specific company that has archieved a high level of sucess in your industry.